 Try to relax.
 You can do this.

-- Familiarize yourself with course requirements and expectations, and look for any updates or modifications your instructors have made.
+- Familiarize yourself with your syllabi, course requirements and expectations, and look for any updates or modifications your instructors have made.

 - Get to know any new technical requirements for the course from a remote learning aspect.
 Do you have easy access to a computer, laptop, e-books, etc.?
 Will you need a webcam?
 You may be able to use your mobile device (phone, iPad, etc.) to satisfy some of these needs if you don’t have easy access to a desktop or laptop computer.

-- How will you connect to the internet for remote learning?
-If you don’t have access to reliable internet such as Wi-Fi connections, you may be able to use your data plan from a mobile device (phone or iPad) for some connectivity.
+- If you live off-campus or are an online student, check your internet connection before classes or any major assignment due dates.
+If you don’t have access to reliable internet such as Wi-Fi connections, you may be able to use your data plan from a mobile device (smartphone, tablet, or iPad) for some connectivity.
 Some carriers are offering additional access to hotspot data free of charge – check with your mobile carrier if this may be needed.

 - Set up a dedicated work area that is conducive to learning, comfortable for you, and free from distractions.

 - Create a weekly schedule for yourself and update it with important due dates and upcoming assignments.
 Review and edit your calendar regularly and often.